- Latest Updates: Moqui Framework 1.4.0 and Mantle Business Artifacts 0.5.1

-Moqui Framework version 1.3.2, a minor new feature and quality improvement release, is now available.
+Moqui Framework version 1.4.0, a major new feature and bug fix release, is now available.
 For more information see the Moqui Framework page.

 - Introduction: What is Moqui?

-- Moqui Framework: facilitate efficient and flexible application building
+- Moqui Framework: Synergistic tools for efficient and flexible application building

-implicitly integrated with other apps built on Mantle; it includes:
+implicitly integrated with other apps built on Moqui and Mantle

 - Universal Data Model (UDM)